Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 Though Anna is remembered fondly today, with a motorcycle statue commemorating her, her sharp criticisms and pessimistic approach did not win over everyone.

-Many of her criticisms still hold and can be applied with slight modifications to Dutch women's current marriage pressures.
+Many of her criticisms towards society still hold and can be applied with slight modifications to Dutch women's current marriage pressures.
 While the queer rights movement has fought for marriage equality, a fight that largely won in the Netherlands in 2001, the reminder of such an institution's pitfalls is not without merit.
 There must be an intersectional approach for true equality that faces the social, political, and economic barriers in place for all persons.
 Until those needs are met, no structure can be without fault.

 [Disclaimer: some of the sources may contain triggering material]